 Finally, to demonstrate the fact that local semantic could include references to externally defined concepts in the scheme, an aggregation has been included between local semantic and shared semantic concepts.
 An aggregate has been used since shared semantic instances make sense as independent elements when defined in external resources.
 The multiplicity of the relation in the extreme of the aggregate, denotes that shared semantic must be associated to an instance in local semantic to form part in the scheme.
 Also, semantic labelling existence is avoided restricting that a shared semantic instance could be associated to a local semantic instance at maximum.
 The multiplicity in the extreme of the aggregate denotes that a local semantic instance could aggregate none, if the definition is done locally (for example in a textual way), or various shared semantic instances.
-Permitting the semantic to be defined locally, without shared semantic, the interoperation and use of the scheme is made easy for those applications unable to interpret the proportioned semantic for a shared resource, also guaranteeing sharing with existing schemes that define the local semantic.
+Permitting the scheme is made easy for those applications unable to interpret the proportioned semantic for a shared resource, also guaranteeing sharing with existing schemes that define the local semantic.